redhead-p/rp2da2/README.md

 **oled0_91** - Module for 0.91 inch OLED on i2c

+**led** - Module to drive ws2812 LEDs or similar.
+A string of 2 LEDs is supported.
+The first LED displays the backend communications state, the second displays the track status.

 **screen** - This is the screen application module.
 It specifies the Screen class.

+### Communications

+**mqtt_client** - This provides a simple MQTT client.

+**mqtt\*** - Other MQTT modules provide interfaces for MQTT devices and agents.
+These may be used with JMRI but JMRI MQTT specifications will need to be changed from the default.
+Initially we support cabs, power and blocks.
+Blocks have combined occupancy sensor and reporter.

 ### DCC and RailCom